Do you have or know a biting horse? If so, you know what challenges and dangers he can present. Here’s how one horse was cured of this bad habit.

 Sometimes issues like biting can be directly attributed to unnoticed physical pain or discomfort.
 That is one of the first things I look for in an uncooperative horse.
 But for Hermano this was definitely not the case.
 Prior vet examinations had all shown he was not suffering from any pain or discomfort.
 Furthermore, under direct supervision from a very thorough barn manager, he was on a balanced nutritional plan and regularly received massage and other complementary therapies.

 Next, several staff members joined me in the round pen as we lavished Hermano with attention.
 Rubbing our hands all over his body, we massaged him while exploring sensitive areas, hot spots or pleasure zones.
 When entering his vulnerable areas (around his rib cage, throat, underneath his belly, etc.) we reassured Hermano to take our actions on face value and acknowledged his ability to stand still and quiet.
 We approached him from all angles, all speeds, and included multiple people to induce possible anger or aggression.
 It didn’t seem to trigger anything.
-So I could rule out human interaction and crowding as the cause of his behaviour.
+So I could rule out human interaction and crowding as the cause of his behavior.

 The next step involved introducing the saddle.
 My client mentioned this might exacerbate the biting, for up until now I had not been able to trigger any of this behavior.
 The English saddle was brought to the center of the round pen where a number of us stayed to tack up Hermano.
 It was the first time he had experienced this many people around him, yet he remained focused and respectful.
 As we purposefully took our time, included slight intentional “mishaps”, and tacked him up multiple times, there was not one single bite.
 The saddle itself had been fitted perfectly and checked regularly to ensure its correct fitting.
 So tacking up and saddle fitting was not the cause of Hermano’s biting.